vepiset/vepiset_dataset/readme.md

 We have released 84 MAT files, which include 29 electrodes: 19 electrodes are based on the 10-20 international standard, 4 are auricular electrodes, 2 are electrocardiogram electrodes, and 4 are electromyogram electrodes.
-Note: During data preprocessing, we subtract EKG2 from EKG1 to create one electrocardiogram channel, and we subtract EMG2 from EMG1 and EMG4 from EMG3 to create two electromyogram channels.
+Note: During data preprocessing, we subtract EKG2 from EKG1 to create one electrocardiogram channel(EKG channel = EKG1-EKG2), and we subtract EMG2 from EMG1 and EMG4 from EMG3 to create two electromyogram channels(EMG channel(left deltoid) = EMG1-EMG2, EMG channel(right deltoid) = EMG3-EMG4).
 These data processing steps can be found in the base_trainer/dataietr.py file.

 ```
 international_10_20_electrodes = ['Fp1', 'Fp2', 'F3', 'F4', 'C3', 'C4', 'P3', 'P4', 'O1', 'O2', 'F7', 'F8', 'T3', 'T4', 'T5','T6','Fz', 'Cz', 'Pz']